 It's that time of the year again!
-Celebrate the start of a new school year with a back to class bash.
+Celebrate the start of a new school year with a back-to-class bash.
 You can energize your young student and get her excited about the start of the school year with this party for her friends and neighborhood playmates.
-Create your own cute invites, have guests design their own homemade t-shirts, cook up a school themed menu, and play fun (and educational) games.
+Create your own cute invitations, have guests design their own homemade T-shirts, cook up a school-themed menu, and play fun (and educational) games.

-- Card stock, enough sheets for the amount of invites you will be handing out
+Card stock, enough sheets for the amount of invitations you will be handing out

 What You Do: